tempestdx/sdk-go/README.md

 ## Documentation

-For details on all the functionality in this sdk, see our [Go documentation][goref].
+For details on all the functionality in this SDK, see our [Go documentation][goref].

 ## Support